Yash-S-Shetye/Inverse_Kinematics_Of_Scara_Manipulator_In_Matlab_Simulink/README.md

 The project is divided into 3 folders having 2 folders in each of them -

-# Using jacobian Inverse, Transpose and Pseudo-inverse
+# Jacobian Inverse, Transpose and Pseudo-inverse

 a) Part 1 contains files for simulating inverse kinematics using jacobian inverse and jacobian transpose.

 b) Part 2 contains files for simulating inverse kinematics using jacobian pseudo-inverse.

-# Using Second Order Algorithm
+# Second Order Algorithm

 a)  Part 1 contains files for simulating inverse kinematics using second algorithm and jacobian inverse.